15 Email Campaign Examples to Create High-Converting Campaigns

 Next, type in what you want your headline and CTA to say.

 Maybe you want to create a modal popup.
-You can select your theme, then customize the colors and text as necessary to make it perfect.
+You can select your theme, then customize the colors and text to make it perfect.

 Of course, you can also create top bars to generate great results.